Dear Members,

 (i) Statutory Auditors and their Report

 At the 37th Annual General Meeting held on 27th September, 2022, M/s.
-D K P & Associates, Chartered
+D K P & Associates, Chartered Accountants, (Firm Registration No. 126305W) were appointed as the Statutory Auditors of your Company to hold office a term of 5 years commencing from the conclusion of 37th Annual General Meeting till the conclusion of 42nd

-Accountants, (Firm Registration No. 126305W) were appointed as the Statutory Auditors of your Company to hold office for a term commencingfrom the conclusion of 37 of 5 years th Annual General Meeting till the conclusion of 42nd Annual General Meeting subject to ratification by Members in each Annual General Meeting.
+Annual General Meeting subject to ratification by Members in each Annual General Meeting.
 However, as per the Companies (Amendment) Act, 2017, provisions of Section 139 of the Act have been amended, wherein, the requirement of ratification of appointment of Statutory Auditors at every Annual General Meeting has been done away with.
 Accordingly, the Audit Committee and the Board of Directors of your Company during their respective Meetings held on 26th May, 2022 have considered and approved the re-appointment of M/s.
 D K P & Associates,

 Chartered Accountants, (Firm Registration No. 126305W) as the Statutory Auditors of your Company, for further period of 5 years i.e. from the conclusion of the 37th Annual General Meeting until the conclusion of the 42nd Annual General Meeting of your Company to be held in the year 2027.

-The Notes on financialstatements referred to in the Auditors Report are self-explanatory and do not call for any further comments.
+The Notes on financial statements referred to in the Auditors Report are self-explanatory and do not call for any further comments.
 The Auditors Report does not contain any qualification(s), reservation(s) or adverse remark(s).

 (ii) Secretarial Auditors and their Report

-In terms of Section 204 of the Act, the Board of Directors of your Company on the recommendation of the Audit
+In terms of Section 204 of the Act, the Board of Directors of your Company on the recommendation of the

-Committee have re-appointed M/s.
-Pramod .S.
-Shah and Associates, Practicing Company Secretaries, Mumbai as the Secretarial Auditors of your Company to carry out Secretarial Audit for the financial year 2024-2025.
-Your
+Audit Committee have appointed M/s.
+DTNV & Co, Practicing Company Secretaries, Mumbai as the Secretarial Auditors of your Company to carry out Secretarial Audit from the financial year 2025-26 till financial year 2029-30.

-M/s Pramod .S.
+Your Company has obtained Secretarial Audit Report for the Financial Year 2024-25 in the prescribed Form MR-3 from M/s Pramod .S.
 Shah and Associates, Practicing Company Secretaries, which forms part of the Annual Report and is annexed as "Annexure I" to this Report.
 The report does not contain any qualification(s), reservation(s) or adverse remark(s) which calls for any explanation from your Board of Directors.

 (iii) Cost Auditors and their Report